LiKaiy1/CFA_level_II_notes/CFA Level Two Notes.md

 * Average hours worked
 * Net immigration: Boost potential GDP.
 However, if a country is running a persistent output gap, increased immigration will make it worse and increase unemployment.

+Issues:

+Techonological advancement and net immigration increases potential GDP but may also potentially increase unemployment.

+###  Growth Theories